dsl-logo

 System-generated pre-approval

 This is an automated assessment of your borrowing capacity and creditworthiness.
-It’s a quick online process that can provide pre-approval within just a few minutes.
+It’s a quick online process that can be completed in just a few minutes.
 This type of pre-approval relies solely on the information you provide, without any supporting documents to back it up.
 This leaves room for errors and is therefore less reliable than a full assessment.

 file-check